 Wash luxuriously with body jets

 You can add some serious luxury to your shower experience with body jets.
 They can completely transform the way you wash and are surprisingly simple to install for a qualified plumber.
 We recommend between four and eight body jets if you want a truly immersive bathing experience.
-Either opt for flush jets that are fitted within your shower’s wall, such as these stylish tilting square body tiles from Vado or protruding ones like these bargain-priced body jets from Premier.
+Either opt for flush jets that are fitted within your shower’s wall, such as these stylish tilting square body shower jets from Niagara or protruding ones like these bargain-priced body jets from Nuie.